 When you are ready to develop your own applications, you may create a new project in the existing workspace by right clicking on the white space in the C/C++ Projects window and selecting New.
 Selecting Project will open the project wizard and allow you to customize the project.
 Create a new C or C++ Standard Make Project.

-Once you have successfully imported a project, browse the projects stored in the projects directory.
+Once you have successfully imported an SDK, browse the example projects located in the projects directory.
 Double click on a file to open it with the Eclipse editor.
 Notice the syntax highlighting and outline that Eclipse provides automatically.